 Whenever we get an opportunity, we take advantage of gallery and museum exhibitions.
 After the visit for the next couple of days, we draw our homeschool study inspiration from there.
 It helps the children to process and internalize what they’ve experienced during their excursions.

 I used laminated sheets of Van Gogh painting replicas to inspire children to create their own and then I make a puzzle for the youngest to assemble.
 In case you are looking for activities that involve famous European artists, you may like to check out my Famous Artists printable.

 You can download Free DIY Winter Puzzles from our Resource Library.
 These include coloring pages along with different puzzles you can use with your preschooler to enhance her concentration and problem-solving skills.

 Often I find children follow their own agenda and they need very minimal involvement from me.
-The metal insets are always there to inspire children to learn properties of 2D shapes, trace, create designs, color and draw lines.
+The metal insets are always there to inspire children to learn the properties of 2D shapes, trace, create designs, color, and draw lines.

 We emphasize in our home the importance of taking good care of our belongings for our own benefit and for the benefit of the planet and the environment.
 Here is one of the Practice Life lessons in action.

 We don’t have many pictures on the walls.
 However, I found that having student helpers right above the desk is very helpful for children who are learning to read and write.
 It cuts the urgency to ask for help when he gets stuck sounding out or decoding words.